savreline/chevrotain/README.md

 ### Scalability Results
 * CvRDT-GC implementation scaled to 10-replicas without any significant loss in performance.
 * MongoDB's built-in replication service saturated at similar throughput thresholds (750 ops/s in a 5-replica system and 500 ops/s in 7 and 10-replica systems).
-* CmRDT-O implemenation demonstrated unacceptable latency at lower throughput thresholds (100 ops/s in a 5-replica system, 75 ops/s in a 7-replica system 50 ops/s in a 10-replica system)
+* CmRDT-O implementation demonstrated unacceptable latency at lower throughput thresholds (100 ops/s in a 5-replica system, 75 ops/s in a 7-replica system 50 ops/s in a 10-replica system)

 #### Figure 4: Scalability of CvRDT-GC
 <img src="docs/report/Fig10SCvRDTGC.png" width="500">